-"[P] is unable to fully understand, retain and weigh information."
-5
+"[P] is unable to fully understand, retain and weigh information."5

 - 10. It is also important that it is the decision-maker who needs to be satisfied that P lacks capacity.
-Outside the court setting, it is the person who is proposing to take the step in question on the basis that it is said to be in P's best interests.6 That does not mean that expert assistance cannot be sought (for instance as to whether the person has an impairment or disturbance of the mind or brain).
-But it does mean that the decision-maker cannot delegate the decision as to capacity to that expert.
-To give an example which occurs frequently in the clinical setting, if you are a doctor proposing to carry out a particular operation, you cannot delegate to a psychiatrist colleague the decision whether or not the person has capacity.
-You may and in some complex cases may need to get expert input from that psychiatric colleague, but it is ultimately you, as the treating doctor, to decide whether or not P lacks capacity.
+Outside the court setting, it is the person who is proposing to take the step in question on the basis that it is said to be in P's best interests.6 That does not mean that expert assistance cannot be sought (for instance as to whether the person has a mental impairment).
+But it does mean that the decision-maker cannot outsource the determination of capacity to that expert.
+To give an example which occurs frequently in the clinical setting, if you are a doctor proposing to carry out a particular operation, you cannot outsource to a psychiatrist colleague the determination of capacity.
+You may and in some complex cases may need to get expert input from that psychiatric colleague during the assessment, but it is ultimately you, as the treating doctor, to decide whether or not P lacks capacity.
 If you did not reasonably believe P lacked capacity, and went ahead with the operation in what you thought was P's best interests, you will have no defence under s.5 MCA 2005 to a claim for damages and/or criminal prosecution. - 11.
-It is important to understand that it is not only medical professionals and in particular psychiatrists who can carry out a capacity assessment.
+It is also important to understand that it is not only medical professionals and in particular psychiatrists who can carry out a capacity assessment.
 There will be some circumstances under which the particular expertise of a medical professional will be required, but that is because of their expertise, not because of the position that they hold.
-A capacity assessment is, in many ways, an attempt to have a real conversation with the person on their own terms, and applying their own value system.
-It is frequently the case that professionals or others who know the person better, and in particular who have seen the person over time, will be able to do a more robust capacity assessment than a person (of whatever discipline) 'parachuted' in for a snapshot assessment.
-But before having the capacity conversation with P it is most important to do your homework and consider what we might call the circumstantial evidence.
-In other words, ensure you are familiar with P's circumstances, incidents where risks have materialised etc. - 12.
-The Court of Protection can proceed on an interim basis on the basis there is reason to believe that
+A capacity assessment is, in many ways, an attempt to have a real conversation with the person on their own terms, and applying their own value system.7 It is frequently the case that professionals or others who know the person better, and in particular who have seen the person over time, will be able to do a more robust capacity assessment than a person (of whatever discipline) 'parachuted' in for a snapshot assessment.8 But before having the capacity conversation with P it is most important to do your homework and consider what we might call the circumstantial evidence.
+In other words, ensure